 - Can you show me what the next steps are from here?
 (The person is a champion if they’re letting you in on what goes on behind the scenes.)

 - Do you know who was the most intrigued by the presentation?
 (The person is a champion if they offer inside information.
-They aren’t if they give a generic answer like, “oh, everyone was involved.”)
+They aren’t if they give a generic answer like, “oh, we involve everyone.”)

 - Would you be able to set up a meeting with *economic buyer* mid this week to discuss the doubts they had raised during the demo?
 (The person is a champion if they’re willing to influence decision makers for you.)